Search Faculty Publications

 - Is Privacy Policy Language Irrelevant to Consumers?, 45 Journal of Legal Studies S69 (2016) (Co-authored by: Lior J. Strahilevitz).

-- Surveillance Duration Doesn’t Affect Privacy Expectations: An Empirical Test of the Mosaic Theory, 2015 Supreme Court Review 205 (2016) (Co-authored by: Lior J. Strahilevitz).
+- Actual Expectations of Privacy, Fourth Amendment Doctrine, and the Mosaic Theory, 2015 Supreme Court Review 205 (2016) (Co-authored by: Lior J. Strahilevitz).

 - Measuring Computer Use Norms, 84 George Washington Law Review (forthcoming 2016).